Kubernetes Challenges : Overcoming the Hurdles in Kubernetes Deployments

 1. Configuring a Load Balancer

-Your main alternative would be to expose the service (check out one of our earlier blogs to see what we mean by ‘service’) to a port on your host machine (such as a virtual machine/VM).
-But you can run into the risk of port conflicts and difficulty scaling clusters.
+If you’re an admin, you need to manually configure the load balancer on each pod hosting containers unless you’re running your application on Google Cloud Platform (GCP).
+Your main alternative is to expose the service (check out one of our earlier blogs to see what we mean by ‘service’) to a port on your host machine (such as a virtual machine/VM).
+However, this can lead to port conflicts and difficulties in scaling clusters.

 2. Managing Resource Constraints